RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/tabs.md

 - Use only one row of Tabs.
 - Tab labels should not be more than two words and should accurately reflect what the user can expect to see.
-- Use title-style capitalization for labels.
+- Use sentence case capitalization for labels.

 ## Examples